Museum Builds a Community of Defenders

 Special to the Jewish Light

-Our Holocaust Museum philosophy is rooted in the mission statement written more than twelve years ago:
+Our Holocaust Museum philosophy is rooted in the mission statement written when it opened in 1995:

 “The Holocaust Museum and Learning Center teaches the history and lessons of the Holocaust, inspiring all people to confront hatred, promote human dignity and prevent genocide.”